How O2 and the government are fighting for fairer ticketing, together

 O2 officially joined the fight for fairer ticketing back in 2017 when it became a part of the FanFair Alliance – the UK-based campaign against industrial-scale online ticket touting, supported by managers and teams for artists including Arctic Monkeys, Ed Sheeran, Biffy Clyro, Pixies, Iron Maiden, George Ezra, Keane, PJ Harvey and Niall Horan.

-But despite blocking thousands of bots from the platform, we still see tickets taken away from true fans and resold by greedy touts at extortionate prices.
-We’re committed to campaigning until there’s better protection in place for our customers and gig-goers everywhere.
+But despite blocking thousands upon thousands of bots from the platform, we still see tickets taken out of the hands of true fans and resold by greedy touts at extortionate prices.
+We’re committed to campaigning for better protection in place for our customers and gig-goers everywhere.

 Bastille’s frontman, Dan Smith, talks about why he’s supporting Stamp It Tout.